passkeydeveloper/passkeys.dev/content/en/faq/_index.md

 {{< /details >}}

 {{< details "What is the difference between a passkey and a multi-device credential?" >}}
-blah
+They are the same.
+"Multi-device credential" is the official name in the WebAuthn specification, whereas "passkey" is a more user friendly term (similar to "password").
 {{< /details >}}

-{{< details "What is the difference between a single-device passkey and a multi-device passkey?" >}}
+{{< details "What is the difference between a single-device passkey and a passkey?" >}}
-Ipsum officia dolore incididunt consequat laborum.
+A single-device passkey is bound to a device and cannot be backed up or synced.
 {{< /details >}}

 {{< details "Do security keys support passkeys?" >}}
-Today, security keys hold single-device passkeys, as they are bound to the authenticator.
+Today, security keys can hold single-device passkeys, as they are bound to the authenticator.
 Security key vendors may decide to offer multi-device passkey authenticators in the future.

+Security keys also support second-factor only credentials (often referred to as U2F credentials), which are _not_ passkeys.
 {{< /details >}}

 {{< details "What is the difference between a passkey and a multi-device credential?" >}}